 § 7.1 Practice Capability Levels

-Note that "IT asset information is managed using an integrated information system" is level 4, not the level 3 you might expect from looking at other practices and at the description of the levels.
+(Question for PeopleCert) Why is “IT asset information is managed using an integrated information system” a level 4 criterion, not the level 3 I’d expect from looking at other practices and at the description of the levels?

 Sample paper 1